r52/quasar/docs/settings.rst

 Settings
 ===========

 Right-click the Quasar icon in your notification bar, and click **Settings** to access the settings menu.
-Here, users can change advanced options for Quasar, as well as any custom options provided by plugins.
+Here, users can change advanced options for Quasar, as well as any custom options provided by extensions.

 General Settings
 -----------------